-The time of the amplitude measured by a given cell is a good candidate to reject noisy towers, identify pile up events, or even identify heavy hadrons at low energy.
-The average time is around 650 ns.
-The aim of the time calibration is to move this mean value to 0, with as small spread as possible (negative values are unavoidable for the moment).
+The time of the amplitude measured by a given cell is a good candidate to reject noisy towers, identify pile up events when coming from different Bunch Crossing, or even identify heavy hadrons at low energy.
+The average time is around 580 ns.
+The aim of the time calibration